-- Provide space for removal/maintenance of burners, soot blowers, convection sections.
+- Provide space for removal/maintenance of burners, soot blowers, and convection sections.

 - Knockout drums for fuel gas supply to fired heaters shall be located as close as possible.

-- Location shall be as close as possible to Fired Heaters so that piping is short and simple.
+- The location shall be as close as possible to Fired Heaters so that piping is short and simple.

 - Reactors shall be located for ease of access during catalyst unloading and loading operations.